yunnanpl/gps_tracker_parser_relay/README.md

   * send location at least once a day, on given time
   * xxxx means HHMM (hours and minutes )
   * INFO this does not seem to work on mine ST-915L
+  * INFO some pages write it does not work while tracker is in sleep mode (most of the time ;)

 Other functions:
  * RCONF